newtonkwan/newtonkwan.github.io/_posts/2025-10-07-berlin-marathon.markdown

 ### Where am I today?

-In the time between my second marathon and now, I have grown in a considerable number of ways.
+In the time between my second marathon and now, I have grown considerably as a runner in two ways:

 The first way is that I'm faster.
 The same runs I did in the summer 2024 are now both faster pace and at a lower heart rate.
 In short, I'm just more fit than I was one year ago.
 I have a coach and this helps.